The Bankrate promise

 Your current car insurance policy will most likely extend coverage through the grace period, even with a private sale vehicle.
 But if you do not already have coverage, you will need to purchase a policy before you can drive the vehicle home.

 Although the seller may not ask to see proof of coverage, driving without insurance still has legal and financial ramifications.
 You could get pulled over while driving home, which could lead to a number of serious consequences if you do not have proper coverage.

 There is no single best car insurance company because the best provider is different for every driver.
 It depends on where you live, what type of coverage you need, how much coverage you want, what discounts you can qualify for and more.
 Shopping around and comparing providers can help you see which company meets your unique needs.

-In the U.S., the average cost of car insurance is $1,771 for a full coverage policy.
+In the U.S., the average cost of car insurance is $2,014 per year for a full coverage policy and $622 per year for a minimum coverage policy.
 However, every driver pays a different rate.
 You might pay more or less than the national average based on your state, claim history, driving record and the type of car you have.